-Dr. Alison Mountz is Professor of Geography and Canada Research Chair in Global Migration.
-She is cross-appointed between the Balsillie School of International Affairs and the Department of Geography and Environmental Studies at Wilfrid Laurier University, where she directs Laurier’s International Migration Research Centre and edits the journal Politics & Space (Environment & Planning C).
+Alison Mountz is Professor of Geography and Canada Research Chair in Global Migration.
+She is cross-appointed between the School of International Policy and Governance and the Department of Geography and Environmental Studies at Wilfrid Laurier University, where she directs Laurier’s International Migration Research Centre and edits the journal Politics & Space (Environment & Planning C).
 Before moving to Laurier, Mountz was a faculty member of Syracuse University’s Maxwell School of Citizenship and Public Affairs for eight years.
 She also spent two years at Harvard University’s Canada Program, most recently as the 2015-2016 Mackenzie King Visiting Professor of Canadian Studies.

 Mountz’s research explores how people cross borders, access asylum, survive detention, resist war, and create safe havens.
 She studies the tension between the decisions, displacements, and desires that drive human migration and the policies and practices designed to govern migration.
 Her recent research examines border enforcement, asylum, and detention on islands.
 Her work has been funded by the John D. and Catherine T. McArthur Foundation, the Canadian Embassy, the US National Science Foundation, Canada’s Social Sciences and Humanities Research Council, and the Canadian Foundation for Innovation.